 - If the target NF is NEF, the request may include the support of UAS NF functionality.

 - If the target NF is NSSAAF, the request may include SUPI or Internal Group ID.

+- If the target NF is in another PLMN or domain, the request may include the real-time NF load requirement, and the NF selection mechanism.